Ashley Lobo

 Ashley Lobo is an Indian-Australian choreographer of Goan origin and is considered to be a spearhead of international dance in India.
 He was also one of the three judges for the Indian reality dance talent show India's Dancing Superstar on Star Plus.

 He is the Founder of The Danceworx and the Founder & Artistic Director of Navdhara India Dance Theatre.

 Career

-Ashley Lobo’s career in performing arts consists of over 40 years of performing, choreographing, and teaching - both in India and internationally.
-He has choreographed extensively for stage and cinema, with over 35 feature films and as many stage productions to his credit.
+Ashley Lobo's career in performing arts consists of over 40 years of performing, choreographing, and teaching - both in India and internationally.
+He has choreographed for stage and cinema, with over 35 feature films and as many stage productions to his credit.
 He trained in Sydney, Australia at the Bodenweiser Dance Centre.